fishcus/KAP-manual/en/installation/install_uninstall/install_on_mapr.en.md

 When configuring sandbox, we recommend that you use the Bridged Adapter model instead of the NAT model.
 The Bridged Adapter model will assign an independent IP address to your sandbox, allowing you to choose either local or remote access to Kyligence Enterprise GUI.

+**MapR Cluster Environment**

+Following MapR versions are supported by Kyligence Enterprise:
+- MapR 5.2.1
+- MapR 6.0.1

-To avoid permission issue in the sandbox, you can use MapR's  *mapr* account through SSH.
-The password for **MapR 5.2.1** is `mapr`.
+To avoid permission issue in the sandbox, you can use MapR's `mapr` account through SSH.
+The default password is `mapr`.
 This guide uses `mapr` account as example.

-**MapR Cluster Environment**

 For the MapR Cluster environment, we use the MapR Converged Community Edition 6.0a1 in AWS Marketplace.
 For more details, please refer to [AWS Marketplace](https://aws.amazon.com/marketplace/pp/B010GJS5WO?qid=1522845995210&sr=0-4&ref_=srh_res_product_title)